surveysolutions/docs/content/headquarters/config/server-installation/index.md

 Download [survey solutions installer](https://mysurvey.solutions/Download)

 Run SurveySolutions.exe.
 It will ask you for two parameters:
-Install location – choose any or keep the default (C:\Survey Solutions)
+Install location – choose any or keep the default (`C:\Survey Solutions`)
 ![Survey Solutions location](images/ss_location.png)

 PostgreSQL connection parameters (default values will be already there) – here specify port and password from step 1:
 ![Survey Solutions database connection](images/ss_connection_settings.png)

 That's it.
 At the end, finish installation page will automatically open in your browser where you'll be able to create administrator user for Survey Solutions Headquarters application.
 The link to the site will be automatically added to your start menu, but you can always access it by directly typing the address in the browser's address bar.

-In order to check if application is running correctly you can open http://localhost:9700/.hc url.
+In order to check if application is running correctly you can open http://localhost:9700/.hc URL.
 It should output `Healthy` message.

 ## Post installation configuration